SinceNovember/springboot-examples/springboot-job/springboot-job-xxl-admin/doc/XXL-JOB-English-Documentation.md

     ### xxl.job.executor.appname is used to group by executors
     xxl.job.executor.appname=xxl-job-executor-sample
-    ### xxl.job.executor.ip :1,used to register with xxl-job-admin;2,xxl-job-admin dispatch task to executor through it;3,if it is blank executor will get ip automatically, multi network card need to be configured.
+    ### xxl.job.executor.ip :1,used to register with xxl-job-admin;2,xxl-job-admin dispatch task to executor through it;3,if it is blank executor will get ip automatically, httpclient network card need to be configured.
     xxl.job.executor.ip=
     ### xxl.job.executor.port :the port of the executor runned by,if multiple executor instance run on the same computer the port must different with each other
     xxl.job.executor.port=9999